Thinking About Floating Vinyl Flooring for Your Deck?

 Why a Vinyl Deck Surface?

-So, why do we think you should install a vinyl deck surface on your deck?
+So, why do we think you should install a vinyl deck surface on your new floating deck?
 Easy – we want your deck to last a long time, as well as cutting back on maintenance.
 By adding a vinyl membrane to your floating deck, you can protect the wood underneath and essentially create a zero-maintenance space to enjoy throughout the year.
+Learn more about sheet vinyl flooring here.